Dune: Barchan or crescentic

 winds).
 They form separate crescents when the sand supply is comparatively small.
 When the sand supply is greater, they may merge into barchanoid ridges, and then transverse dunes (see below).

 Some types of crescentic dunes move more quickly over desert surfaces than any other type of dune.
 A group of dunes moved more than 100 metres per year between 1954 and 1959 in China's Ningxia Province, and similar speeds have been recorded in the Western Desert of Egypt.
 The largest crescentic dunes on Earth, with mean crest-to-crest widths of more than three kilometres, are in China's Taklamakan Desert.

-See lunettes and parabolic dunes, below, for dunes similar to crescent-shaped ones.

 Transverse dunes

 Abundant barchan dunes may merge into barchanoid ridges, which then grade into linear (or slightly sinuous) transverse dunes, so called because they lie transverse, or across, the wind direction, with the wind blowing perpendicular to the ridge crest.

 Seif or longitudinal dunes

 Seif dunes are linear (or slightly sinuous) dunes with two slip faces.
-The two slip faces make them sharp-crested.
+The dunes lie generally parallel to each other The two slip faces make them sharp-crested.
 They are called seif dunes after the Arabic word for "sword".
 They may be more than 160 kilometres (100 miles) long, and thus easily visible in satellite images (see illustrations).

 Seif dunes are associated with bidirectional winds.
 The long axes and ridges of these dunes extend along the resultant direction of sand movement (hence the name "longitudinal").
 Some linear dunes merge to form Y-shaped compound dunes.

 Formation is debated.
 Ralph Bagnold, in The Physics of Blown Sand and Desert Dunes, suggested that some seif dunes form when a barchan dune moves into a bidirectional wind regime, and one arm or wing of the crescent elongates.
 Others suggest that seif dunes are formed by vortices in a unidirectional wind.
 In the sheltered troughs between highly developed seif dunes, barchans may be formed, because the wind is constrained to be unidirectional by the dunes.

 Seif dunes are common in the Sahara.
 They range up to 300 m in height and 300 km in length.
 In the southern third of the Arabian Peninsula, a vast erg, called the Rub' al Khali or Empty Quarter, contains seif dunes that stretch for almost 200 km and reach heights of over 300 m.

 Linear loess hills known as pahas are superficially similar.
 These hills appear to have been formed during the last ice age under permafrost conditions dominated by sparse tundra vegetation.